Exam Board: Edexcel

 A-level Further Mathematics builds upon what is taught in A-level Mathematics, and provides a view of the areas of Mathematics beyond the normal scope of study.
-It provides a depth of knowledge for further studies in a variety of subjects including Science and Engineering.
+It provides a depth of knowledge for further studies in a variety of subjects including Science and Engineering, but is not compatible with all subjects.

 The logic and reasoning skills developed by studying A-level Further Mathematics are very challenging, and as a result this subject is not suitable for all students.

-If you choose to study Further Mathematics, half of the A-level will be devoted to studying additional Pure Mathematics, the other half of the course will consist of two options from six available including Mechanics, Statistics and Decision Mathematics:
+If you choose to study Further Mathematics, half of the A-level will be devoted to studying additional Pure Mathematics, the other half of the course will consist of two options from Mechanics, Statistics and Decision Mathematics:

 A-level Further Mathematics is designed to broaden and deepen the mathematical knowledge and skills of the mathematician.
 It provides a stimulating experience for those who really enjoy the subject.
 Topics such as matrices and complex numbers are introduced, whilst others already studied are taken to greater depth.